Mikaela/gist/briar/README.md

 that, it's more of convenience should there be older and newer me on same device in contacts lists.
 This doesn't either mean that I will remember this scheme or updating these files.

+### Which accounts of mine you should care about?

+For more details such as the Briar links, refer to `my-accounts.tsv`.

+- My Briar desktops serve my phones that only connect to network when charging
+  - `Aminda-Lumina (2022-153)` has recently been more active and travels with me.
+  - `Aminda (SedricFlatpak-2022-075)` home device that also runs Samba for PlayStation 2
+- My phones are
+  - `Aminda-Janus (2023-061)` - actually tertiary phone, but native Android and which I mostly use to post to forums to (via WLAN)
+  - `Mikaela` - my main phone predating the naming scheme discussed earlier, but as it's SailfishOS Android AppSupport important Briar features are not implemented and I don't use it that much.
+- My family devices that are seldom online don't need to be cared about that much, but they have all the forums that my other devices if I have been sharing them.
+  - `Aminda-Zaldaryn (2022-161)` - mostly seen when I am at family.
+  - `Aminda-Rbtpzn (2023-034)` - 2006 desktop PC that really shouldn't have
+    Briar.
+- Then there are deprecated accounts/devices that occassionally come online but are not a priority.
+  - `A` replaced by `Aminda-Janus`
+- And dead accounts.
+  - `Aminda-Janus (2022-311)`
+    - factory reset on 2023-061.
+Note changed date number.

+And to repeat one more time:

+> `%j     The day of the year as a decimal number (range 001 to 366).
+(Calculated from tm_yday.)`

+-- `Manual page strftime(3)`

 ## Briar desktop